bycho91/skorea-design/README.md

 # SKorea Website

 - Just a small fun project making a website about South Korea and its culture.
-- Practicing React with design and GSAP for animation
+- Practicing React with design & GSAP for animation